John Reed Porter: Biography

 Porter was a native of Delaware County, Ohio.
 He joined the United States Army in 1861 as a private in Company G, 21st Ohio Infantry.
 In April 1862, he was to take part in a daring raid with 21 others (later known as "Andrews' Raiders" because they operated under the command of James J. Andrews).
 He overslept and missed out on the raid but was captured and imprisoned along with his fellow raiders within two weeks.
 Porter and 14 others managed to escape, but only six of them reached friendly lines.
 Porter was one of the six who managed to reach Union held territory.
 He served with the Union Army for the remainder of the war and was commissioned as a second lieutenant.
 By the war's end he was promoted to first lieutenant.
 Following the war, he returned to Ohio and was the last raider to die in 1923.
-He was buried in the McComb Union Cemetery, in McComb, Ohio.